SteamFork/steamfork-sddm/README.md

 ## Installing the theme

-[Download the tar archive](https://github.com/JiayuanWen/holoiso-sddm-steamos-theme/releases) then extract the contents to the theme directory of SDDM:
+[Download the tar archive](https://github.com/JiayuanWen/steamfork-sddm-steamos-theme/releases) then extract the contents to the theme directory of SDDM:
 ```
-$ sudo tar -xzvf /Path/To/Your/holoiso-sddm-steamos-theme.tar.gz -C /usr/share/sddm/themes
+$ sudo tar -xzvf /Path/To/Your/steamfork-sddm-steamos-theme.tar.gz -C /usr/share/sddm/themes
 ```
-This will extract all the files to a folder called "holoiso-sddm-steamOS" inside of the themes directory of SDDM.
+This will extract all the files to a folder called "steamfork-sddm-steamOS" inside of the themes directory of SDDM.

 After that, you will have to point SDDM to the new theme by editing its config file with your favorite editor
 ```